 The Center for Intelligent Systems (CIS), established in 1989, is a multidisciplinary research center which aims to conduct theoretical and applied research in various aspects of autonomous systems, machine learning and computer vision.
 The center encourages interdisciplinary interaction and promotes collaboration with numerous peers active in our field of interests.

-Currently the center includes three laboratories: ISL, MARS and VISTA.
+Currently the center includes four laboratories: MARS, VISTA, ISL and CRL.

 The MARS Laboratory is dedicated to research on Swarm, or Multi-agent, or Ant Robotics.
 Our inspiration comes from biology, from the wonders of ant colonies, or from other social insects and animals.